denysgerasymuk799/Experiments-FAccT-24/README.md

 # Fairness-Variance

 Studying model uncertainty and instability for different demographic groups.
-TEST!!!

 ## Structure of the repo